Takadenoshi/pandoc-presentation-template/source.md

 # Writing pandoc slides

 ## HRs

+The usual markdown for a ruler `---` denotes "new slide" in pandoc

 You can insert a horizontal ruler / HR by using the html tag: `<hr />`